Differentiable Principal-Value Inversion for Neural-Network Extraction of Generalized Parton Distributions: GPD Extraction

 \subsection{Stability and uncertainty}

 The replica ensemble produces a full probability distribution for the GPD at each $(x,\xi,t,Q^2)$.
-The resulting credible intervals (Fig.~\ref{fig:Hslice}) and the stability of the three-dimensional surfaces (Figs.~\ref{fig:Hsurf}, \ref{fig:Q2compare}) provide strong evidence that the differentiable PV inversion is robust against the experimental noise in the input CFFs and against moderate variations of the PV mask and regularization strengths.
+The resulting credible intervals (Fig.~\ref{fig:Hslice}) and the stability of the three-dimensional surfaces (Figs.~\ref{fig:Hsurf}, \ref{fig:Q2compare}) indicate that the differentiable PV inversion is stable against the experimental noise in the input CFFs and against moderate variations of the PV mask and regularization strengths.
 In particular, the curvature-based priors prevent the oscillatory artifacts that typically plague direct inversions of Eq.~\eqref{eq:reh-again}, while preserving genuine structure dictated by the data.